 Reverse Total Shoulder Replacement

-Every year, thousands of conventional total shoulder replacements are successfully done in the United States for patients with shoulder arthritis.
-This type of surgery, however, is not as beneficial for patients with large rotator cuff tears who have developed a complex type of shoulder arthritis called "cuff tear arthropathy."
+However, this type of procedure is not as beneficial for patients with large rotator cuff tears who have developed a complex type of shoulder arthritis called cuff tear arthropathy.
 For these patients, conventional total shoulder replacement may result in pain and limited motion, and reverse total shoulder replacement is a better option.

 This surgery was originally designed in the 1980s in Europe.
-The Food and Drug Administration (FDA) approved its use in the United States in 2003.
+The Food and Drug Administration (FDA) approved its use in the U.S. in 2003.

 Candidates for Surgery